madlag/blog/_posts/2020-03-11-how-can-we-contain-the-coronavirus.markdown

 * 22% for 80+
 ([source](https://www.worldometers.info/coronavirus/coronavirus-age-sex-demographics/))

-So, yes, you are not taking precautions for yourself, but** for your parents and for your grandparents.**
+So, yes, you are not taking precautions for yourself, but **for your parents and for your grandparents**.

 #### Is it more contagious than the flu?

-It’s **very** **contagious**.
+It’s **very contagious**.
 Much more than the flu.

 The number of people that are currently **dying in Italy is doubling every 2.2 days**.
 Yes, you read that correctly.
 In one week, the death count multiplies roughly by 9.
 As well as the next week.
 Check out Italy for yourself: (all data from this post are from [ECDC](https://www.ecdc.europa.eu/) ):

 Tuesday, Feb 25 : 6
 Tuesday, Mar 03 : 52 (x 8.6)
-Tuesday, Mar 10 : 464 (x 8.9)The only explanation for this is that the** coronavirus is propagating at a very fast pace.** It would be interesting to know why, and how, but you don’t really need to.** The numbers are: it’s terribly contagious.**
+Tuesday, Mar 10 : 464 (x 8.9)

+The only explanation for this is that the **coronavirus is propagating at a very fast pace**.
+It would be interesting to know why, and how, but you don’t really need to.
+The numbers are here: **it’s terribly contagious.**

 **Do not assume anything about what is safe.
 Avoid contact, period.**